This is Not a Sequel: Chapter 2

 “Try not to stress,” he said.

 He lifted his latte and took the last sip like he was finishing a task.
-Then he walked to the trash can and dropped the cup in.
+Dropped the cup in the trash.
+Didn’t look to see where it landed.
+Wiped his mouth with the back of his hand.

-Then he was gone, shoulder first, work bag bumping the doorframe as he squeezed out into the hall.
+Then he was gone, shoulder first, work bag bumping the doorframe.

 The lock turned.
 The door clicked shut.